SAP/luigi/docs/luigi-compound-container-api.md

 ### noShadow

 If set to true, the Luigi compound container webcomponent will not use the shadow DOM for rendering.
-NOTE: If the Luigi compound container is created dynamically, the `noShadow` property will not work because of the limitation of the `document.createElement()` functionality.
-Instead you should use `luigi-compound-container-light` (e.g. document.createElement('luigi-compound-container-light')) and the `noShadow` property is no longer needed.

 Type: [boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)